JU-DS-Lab/quick-start/index.md

 # DST-FIST Cluster User Guide

-This document serves as a guide for users of the DST-FIST cluster "Apollo" at the Department of Computer Science and Engineering, Jadavpur University.
-The cluster is a high-performance computing (HPC) facility that provides computational resources to researchers and students for running parallel and distributed programs.
+This document serves as a guide for users of a high-performance computing (HPC) facility in the form of a cluster ("Apollo") that provides computational resources to researchers and students for running parallel and distributed programs.

-## A Brief Overview of the Cluster

-### Node Configuration

-The cluster comprises of the following nodes:

-- 10 workstation nodes with Intel Xeon processors, 64 GB RAM, nVidia T1000 GPU with 4 GB of video RAM, a 512 GB SSD and a 1 TB hard drive each
-- 1 server node with Intel Xeon processor, 32 GB RAM, nVidia P6000 GPU with 24 GB of video RAM and 3 hard drives of 1 TB each

-For the time being, **Workstation-06** is set up as the master node.
-Please note that the compute nodes **may not be accessed directly**.
-All the computational tasks must be submitted to the master node for scheduling.

-### Shared Storage (NFS)

-A **shared storage space** is a defining characteristic of any HPC cluster.
-In the case of the DST-FIST cluster, the shared storage is hosted on the **master node** and is accessible via all the nodes in the cluster.
-The shared storage is mounted via **Network FileSystem** (NFS) at `/apollo` on all the nodes.

-### Scheduler (SLURM)

-The load manager and job scheduler used in the cluster is **Simple Linux Utility for Resource Management (SLURM)**.
-SLURM is a highly configurable, scalable, and fault-tolerant workload manager which is used on many of the world's clusters and supercomputers.

-The slurm system has three main components:

-- `slurmctld`: The central management daemon running on the **master node** that manages the cluster resources and schedules jobs

-- `slurmd`: The compute node daemon that runs on each **compute node** as well as the **master node** and communicates with the slurmctld daemon

-- **clients** that connect to the master node to submit jobs and monitor the cluster

-More information on how to use SLURM is provided later in this document.

 ## Accessing the Cluster

 The cluster may be accessed by connecting to the **master node** via **Secure Shell (SSH)**.

-The IP address of the master node is `172.24.56.204`.
+**The IP address of the master node is** `172.24.56.204`.

 This IP address should be accessible from certain designated locations within the CSE department.
 To connect to the master node, use the following command:

 ```bash
 $ ssh <username>@172.24.56.204